jdhollis/fenna/README.md

 This will convert your existing environment or sandbox to a target and reconfigure `fenna` to support the new UI.
 Backups of `.fenna` and `.terraform` are made in the process (just in case).

 If you don't feel like migrating, the v1 UI will continue to work as before.
+But any new services you bootstrap will automatically use v2.

 ## Usage